Neevstra/NeevstraThrift/ADMIN-INVENTORY-GUIDE.md

 - Change `inStock: false` to `inStock: true`

 ### Step 4: Save and Deploy
-1. Save the file
+1. Save the `products-data.js` file
-2. Commit changes to GitHub
+2. Commit changes to GitHub: `git add products-data.js && git commit -m "Update stock status"`
+3. Push to GitHub: `git push origin main`
-3. GitHub Pages will automatically update your live site
+4. GitHub Pages will automatically update your live site

 ## 🔄 What Happens When You Mark Items as Sold Out